Agricultural-Robotics-Bonn/reproj_rnn/README.md

 ```
 The training script uses [`PytorchLightning` DDP](https://pytorch-lightning.readthedocs.io/en/1.4.0/advanced/multi_gpu.html#distributed-data-parallel) plugin for multi GPU training.

-**Note**: The training process is quiet memory intensive due to the recurrent nature of the models (trained on Nvidia RTX A6000).
-I case you get an out of memory error, try making the following changes to your `yaml` config file:
+**Note**: The training process is quite memory intensive due to the recurrent nature of the models (trained on Nvidia RTX A6000).
+In case you get an out of memory error, try making the following changes to your `yaml` config file:
   - Reduce `dataloader/batch_size`
   - Reduce `dataloader/sequencing/num_frames` to use shorter frame sequences
   - Set `/trainer/precision` to 16